juban/craft-newsletter/README.md

 ## Requirements

-This plugin requires Craft CMS 3.5.0 or later.
+This plugin requires Craft CMS 3.5.0 or later and PHP 7.2.5 or later.

 ## Installation